 The state of Ohio is cracking down on pharmacies that custom-mix individualized prescriptions after a deadly fungal meningitis outbreak linked to a Massachusetts compounding company.

 Jesse L. Wimberly, pharmacy inspector for the Ohio State Board of Pharmacy, tells the Dayton Daily News that the state is checking all 17 pharmacies statewide that custom-mix compound prescriptions.
 Those pharmacies are typically inspected at least once every three years.

-Poor Will's Almanack for the first week of Middle Summer.
+Poor Will's Almanack for the third week of Middle Fall.